-In his essay, Aequanimitas, Dr. Osler further defines this concept as coolness and presence of mind under all circumstances, calmness amid storm, clearness of judgment in moments of grave peril.
-In full development, it has the nature of a divine gift, a blessing to the possessor, a comfort to all who come in contact with him.
+In his essay, Aequanimitas, Osler further defined this concept as coolness and presence of mind under all circumstances, and “calmness amid storm, clearness of judgment in moments of grave peril.”
+In full development, it has the nature of a divine gift, a blessing to the possessor, a comfort to all who come in contact with them.
 At the beginning of their Osler residency, interns are given a copy of this essay.

-The Department of Medicine
+History of the Department of Medicine

 The Johns Hopkins Hospital Today